-4. Ibid., 16b19-25.
-"Verbs in and by themselves are substantival and have significance. for he who uses such expressions arrests the hearer's mind, and fixes his attention; but they do not, as they stand, express any judgment, either positive or negative.
-For neither are 'to be' and 'not to be' and the participle 'being' significant of any fact, unless something is added; for they do not themselves indicate anything, but imply a copulation, of which we cannot form a conception apart from the things coupled."
+$^{^4}$ lbid 16:19-25.
+"Verbs in and by themselves are substantival and have significance, for who uses such expressions arrests the hearer's mind, and fixes his attention; but they do and not, as they stand, express any judgment, either positive or negative.
+For neither are 'to be' they do not to be' and the participle 'being' significant of any fact, unless something is added; for conception apart from the things coupled."
 Trans.
-E. M. Edghill, in The Works of Aristotle, ed.
-W. D. Ross (Oxford: Clarendon, 1908-).
-De interpretatione is included in vol. 1.]

-defective transmission of the text, which is clear here, but of the real difficulty of the problem itself.
+E. M. Edghill, in The Works of Aristotle, where the control of the conception apart from the things coupled."
+Trans.
+E. M. Edghill, in The Works of Aristotle, where the control of the defective transmission of the text, which is clear here, but of the real difficulty of the problem itself.

 For the present we have only to keep in mind the realization that the "is" signifies the being of a being and is not itself like an existent thing.
-In the statement "The board is black," both the subject, board, and the predicate, black, mean something existent-the thing that is the board and this thing as blackened, the black that is present in it.
+In the statement "The board is black," both the subject, board, and the predicate black, mean something existent-the thing that is the board and this thing as blackened, the black that is present in it.
 The "is," in contrast, does not signify something existent, which would be existent like the board itself and the black in it.
-About this "is" Aristotle says: ou gar esti to pseudos kai to alethes en tois pragmasin, hoion to men agathon alethes to de kakon euthus pseudos, all' en dianoia;5 what this "is" means is not a being occurring among things, something present like them, but en dianoia, in thinking.
-This "is" is synthesis and in fact, as Aristotle says, it is sunthesis noematon, the being-combined of what is thought in thinking.
-Aristotle is here speaking of the synthesis of the S and P. In the passage cited, however, he says at the same time endechetai de kai diairesin phanai panta, but all of this-the combining of the S and P in a proposition, which combination is expressed by the "is"-can be taken as diairesis.
+About this "is" Aristotle says: ou gar esti to pseudos kai to alethes en tois pragmasin, hoion to men agathon alethes to de kakon euthus pseudos, all' en dianoia;5 what this "is" means is not a being occurring among things, something present like them, but en dianoia, in thinking This "is" is synthesis and in fact, as Aristotle says, it is sunthesis noematon 6 the being-combined of what is thought in thinking.
+Aristotle is here speak. ing of the synthesis of the S and P. In the passage cited, however, he save at the same time endechetai de kai diairesin phanai panta.
+7 but all of this-the combining of the S and P in a proposition, which combination is expressed by the "is"-can be taken as diairesis.
 S = P is not only a combination but also at the same time a separation.
-This observation by Aristotle is essential for understanding the structure of the proposition, which we have yet to investigate.
-In a corresponding passage Aristotle says that this "is" means a synthesis and is accordingly en sumploke dianoias kai pathos en taute it is in the coupling that the intellect produces as combining intellect, and this "is" means something that does not occur among things; it means a being, but a being that is, as it were, a state of thought.
+This observation by Aristotle is essential for understanding the structure of the proposition, which we have vet to investigate.
+In a corresponding passage Aristotle says that this "is" means a synthesis and is accordingly en sumploke dianoias kai pathos en taute it is in the coupling that the intellect produces as combining intellect, and this "is" means something that does not occur among things; it means a being but a being that is, as it were, a state of thought.
 It is not an exo on, not a being outside thought, and not a choriston, not something that stands for itself independently.
 But what sort of a being this "is" means is obscure.
-This "is" is supposed to mean the being of a being which does not occur among the extant entities and yet it is surely something in the intellect or, crudely speaking, in the subject, subjective.
+This "is" is supposed to mean the being of a being which does not occur among the extant entities and yet it is surely something in the intellect or. crudely speaking, in the subject, subjective.
 We can make a correct decision between these determinations, that the being designated by "is" and "to be" is not among things but nevertheless is in the intellect, only if we are clear

-5. Aristotle, Metaphysica, book Epsilon, 4.1027b25ff. ["For falsity and truth are not in things-it is not as if the good were true and the bad were in itself false-but in thought."
+^{5.} Aristotle.
+Metaphysica, book Epsilon, 4.1027125ff. ["For falsity and truth are not in things-it is not as if the good were true and the bad were in itself false-but in thought.
 Trans.
-W. D. Ross, in The Works of Aristotle (Ross). vol. 8.]
+W D. Ross, in The Works of Aristotle (Ross) vol. 8.]

-6. Aristotle, De anima, 3.6.430a28.
+^{6.} Aristotle, De anima, 3.6.430-28.